Otto II of Duras

-Count Otto of Duras (d.
+Otto II (d.
 1147) was a count of Duras, and advocatus of the nearby abbey of St Truiden.
 Duras and St Truiden are in the modern province of Belgian Limburg.
-His parents were Count Giselbert of Duras and his wife Gertrud.
+His parents were Count Giselbert II of Duras and his wife Gertrud.

-Otto married Berthe of Valenciennes, daughter of Yolande of Guelders, daughter of Gerard I, Count of Guelders.
-Yolande was first married to Baldwin III, Count of Hainaut, and was mother to Baldwin IV, Count of Hainaut.
+Otto married Berthe of Valenciennes, daughter of Yolande of Guelders, daughter of Count Gerard I of Guelders.
+Yolande was first married to Count Baldwin III of Hainaut, and was mother to Count Baldwin IV of Hainaut.

 Otto and Berthe are thought to have had one child who survived to adulthood, Otto's successor: